7 Ways of making spelling fun

 Spelling is one of those subjects that most children and adults associate with rote learning.
 In a classroom context, it typically involves reciting words in front of the class, writing on the board, spelling bees and weekly quizzes.
 But hands-on games are a great way to move beyond repetitive drills and memorization, so kids can have fun and learn to spell at the same time.

-If students are focused on achieving a goal, such as helping their team win, they may be more motivated to engage with the material and are more likely to learn a word’s spelling incidentally.
+If students are focused on achieving a goal, such as helping their team win, they may be more motivated to engage with the material and more likely to learn a word’s spelling incidentally.

 That’s because the more you hear, see, and use a word, the more active it becomes in memory.
 Spelling outside of the classroom doesn’t have to be boring either.
 Homework is often workbook-based, yet creative and multi-sensory activities make for fun projects that can entertain kids and help them spell.
 And it's a lot of fun to get outside and learn on the go too!